 Repayment of your loan will begin six months after you graduate, withdraw, or drop below half-time.
 Avoid defaulting on your student loans at all costs.
 If you run into financial problems with your repayment schedule, contact the Direct Loan Servicing Center at 1-800-848-0979.
 There may be solutions that can keep you on track and protect your credit rating.

-For tips on managing loan debt visit the Direct Loan Servicing Center and Cash Course for financial literacy information.
+For tips on managing loan debt visit the Higher Education Loan Service Center and Cash Course for financial literacy information.

 We’ve teamed up with Solutions at ECMC to answer all of your student loan repayment questions.
 Solutions is a service of the non-profit organization ECMC and is dedicated to helping students manage educational loans.
 Their resources are available to you free of charge.
 To contact a Solutions Student Loan Repayment Advisor, email or web chat, or call them at 1-877-331-3262.